-Nowadays, people use their software on a variety of devices, including desktop PCs, laptops, smartphones, and tablets.
-Because of this, it is very important that any software you design or charting component you choose is responsive no matter what device people are using.
+Nowadays, people use their software on various devices, including desktop PCs, laptops, smartphones, and tablets.
+Because of this, any software you design or charting component you choose must be responsive no matter what device people are using.
 This means having cross-browser as well as cross-platform support.
 That way, it can run flawlessly on different web browsers and operating systems.

 There are two libraries you can choose from when you implement cross-platform charting components:

 Server-side libraries accept data on the server through APIs.
 From that data, they generate charts in the form of images.
 Because they deliver images that can be scaled, they can also provide the same user experience on different devices.
 If you are using just one or two charts on your web applications, Server-Side Charting libraries may be the right choice for you.
 The most popular components for server-side charting libraries are Telerik (.NET), ChartFX (Java and .
 NET), and pChart (PHP).